Developing algebraic thinking

 This module may help you to gain membership of the Institute of Mathematics and its Applications (IMA).
 For further information, see the IMA website.

-In order to complete the module assessment, you will need to work with a learner or learners who will be pleasantly challenged by secondary school-level mathematics.
-It is feasible for friends or family members to act as your learners, but it is preferable if you can work with some secondary age children.
+- to complete the assessment, you'll need to work with a learner or learners who will be pleasantly challenged by secondary school-level mathematics.
+It is possible for friends or family members to act as your learners, but it is preferable if you can work with some secondary age children.

 Module text and module guide, bookmark and website.